yufernando/dotfiles/README.md

 apt install make
 ```

 4. Run the scripts.
-The argument `host` defines the server name, in this example `test-server`:
+The argument `host` defines the server name, in this example `test-server`.
+The
+   argument `user` defines the local user to configure in addition to `root`:

 ```
 cd ~/.dotfiles
-make all host=test-server
+make all host=test-server user=fer
 ```

 5. Post-installation: